-Heat waves are challenging for just about everyone, but they can be especially uncomfortable (not to mention dangerous) if you don't have air conditioning or limit how frequently you run it.
+Heat waves are challenging for just about everyone, but they can be especially uncomfortable (not to mention dangerous) if you don't have air conditioning or need to limit how frequently you run your home's cooling system.

 1. Get the Most Out of Your Fan

-You can make your indoor fans cool rooms even more efficiently by placing frozen water bottles or a cooler filled with ice directly in front them, says Shane Dutk, founder and general manager of Review Home Warranties, a website that assesses homeowners' home warranty options.
-You can also drape a towel dampened with cold water over its frame.
+You can make your indoor fans cool rooms even more efficiently by placing frozen water bottles or a cooler filled with ice directly in front of them, says Shane Dutk, founder and general manager of Review Home Warranties, a website that assesses homeowners' home warranty options.
+You can also drape a towel dampened with cold water over the fan's frame.
 These tactics will immediately spread cooled air.

 Ceiling fans are particularly key, as they create a wind chill effect.
 Reverse the motor to move the blades in a counterclockwise rotation to create a breeze effect in the summer, says Mark Dawson, chief operating officer at One Hour Heating and Air Conditioning, which installs, maintains and repairs heating and air conditioning systems.